STAR WATCH for January, 2019

 Public Nights, Spring 2019: The WCSU Planetarium and Observatory facility is currently CLOSED for the winter season.
 Public Nights will be held during the Spring season; the schedule will be posted here toward the end of January.

 *, !, !! – interesting to very interesting celestial event

 E – calendar or geometry- related event (such as an equinox)

-Star Watch is a service provided by the Earth and Planetary Sciences program at Western Connecticut State University.
+Star Watch is provided by the Earth and Planetary Sciences program at Western Connecticut State University.
 Thanks for connecting!